Dirck Jansz Graeff: Marriage and children

-Afterwards he married to Teuwt Jansdr Cat, daughter of Jan Claesz Cat, burgomaster of Amsterdam.
+Afterwards he married Teuwt Jansdr Cat, daughter of Jan Claesz Cat, burgomaster of Amsterdam.
 The couple had no progeny.

-Life and Work
+Life and work

 Dirck Jansz Graeff was a merchant, he bought and sold steel at his house De Keyser in a street, now called Damrak.
 Like his brothers Jan, Lenaert and Jacob, Dirck was one of the richest inhabitants of Amsterdam.
 In 1564 he was a member of a delegation who spoke with the Spanish Regent Margaret of Parma about the political situation in Amsterdam and the province Holland.
 In 1567 he was against Charles de Brimeus entry in Amsterdam.
 In March of that year, backed by the brothers De Graeff and a large part of the bourgeoisie Henry, Count of Bréderode became the Generalcaptain of the city.

 In 1566, the Protestant-minded community of patrician and wholesale merchants around Graeff, Jan Jacobsz Bal Huydecoper van Wieringen, Jacobsz Reael, Adriaan Pauw and Cornelis Hooft took over the social leadership within the city of Amsterdam in order to hold it in a political sense after the Alteratie of Amsterdam in 1578.
 Graeff continued to enjoy the friendship of William I of Orange, known as William the Silent, whose political motives and goals regarding detachment from Spain and religious freedom he also enjoyed.
 When the prince paid him a visit in his Amsterdam town house “De Keyser” in the crisis year of 1567, the two discussed the issues of the city and the country.
 The armchair which was used by Prince William at another visit at Graeffs house was now part of the collection of the Rijksmuseum Amsterdam.
 This hooded chair is a unique example of an item of formal furniture from the estate of a late 16th-century Amsterdam burgomaster.
 Attached to the back of this armchair is a copper plate with the words from Pieter de Graeff "Willem the First, Prince of Orange, set in this chair in 1568 when he stayed with my great-grandfather, Burgomaster Dirk Jansz de Graeff, who then lived in a house called De Keijser by the water."